GRESB/api-docs/source/includes/_asset-responses.md

 `POST /api/responses/:response_id/asset_level_data`

+The `response_id` must first be obtained by listing or creating a <a href='#survey-responses'> a response</a>

 The document must contain an array of objects under the "buildings" key.
-Each array item must be an object with the following keys:
+Each item must be an object with the following keys:

- * **partners_id** - a unique string to identify the building in your system.
-This must be unique within the data set and should not change if the asset is moved/renamed in your system.
+ * **partners_id** - A unique string to identify the asset in your system.
+This must be unique within the data set and should not change if the asset is renamed in your system.
 We will use this id to uniquely identify the asset within the dataset
  * **asset_name** - A descriptive name to identify the asset to the end user.
  * **asset_address** - A street address for the asset at the time of submition.
 (Optional)
  * **asset_size** - Gross floor area of the asset in square meters.
 (Optional)
  * **property_type** - A GRESB Asset Property Type code — see https://www.gresb.com/about/lists for valid values.
 (Optional)
- * **survey_data**  - An object containing keys for up to two years preceeding the survey_date of the response.
-For example, a 2014 survey would have keys for 2013 and 2014.
+ * **survey_data**  - An object containing keys for up to two years preceeding the **survey_date** of the response.
+For example, a 2015 response would have keys for 2013 and 2014.
 Within each year are keys for the metrics your application maintains.
-See Asset Level Data Dictionary for a complete listing.
+See Asset Level Data Dictionary for a complete listing of possible keys.

  In our exmaple, we submit data for 6 months of 2013 and all of 2014 for "Fuel consumption from all common areas of the base building".
 In 2013, we had 100% coverage of 1000 m² of common area and report 50 000 kWh of fuel consumption.
 In 2014 a renovation increased the size of the common area to 1200 m² and again we had 100% coverage of the data.
 However, this year we submit (an erroneous, consumption of -100 kWh).

+## Asset-level Data Validation Errors

+All of the available metrics are validated for data-type and range.
+When an invalid value is submitted it will be stored if possible but the building will include an error value for that key.
+Invalid data will be visible to the respondent within our application but will be ignored in calculations and in the final submition.
+To correct a value see the next section on 'Updating a Building'.

 ## Updating a Building